 Proportional pension (points-based)

 This is determined by the number of points acquired by the insured during his career.
+The total of the points acquired is determined according to a scale based on income of the farmer and the number of contributory years.
 The number of points acquired by contributions differs according to the insured's status (farm manager, family assistant, employee, etc.).

 It is calculated by multiplying the value of the point by the points acquired through contributions.
 The total of this calculation is pro-rated by applying the old length of 37.5 years to the length applicable to the generation.